BreezeKanitkorn/Journey-of-QA-Software-Tester/README.md

 ## QA, Software Tester basic

 I'm learning QA basic .
-There is 5 sprints in the program.
+There are 5 sprints in the program.

 - Intro to QA, Software Tester
 - Basic knowledge for QA and Tester